Baseline models demystified: a practical guide

 ML development is iterative.
 The insights that arise from one cycle inform the decisions of the next.
 Moreover, the speed at which practitioners iterate and learn through the stages of ML development highly dictates how well they transition from prototype to product.

-Since baselines are quick to develop, they quickstart practitioners on the ML development cycle.
+Since baseline models are quick to develop, they quickstart practitioners on the ML development cycle.
 It doesn’t matter if the baseline model won’t be the final modeling approach.
 The insights that arise from its use are precious and can potentially save a lot of resources down the road.

-Finally, baselines help you measure progress.
+Finally, baseline models help you measure progress.
 ML solutions should not be more complex than necessary, and the only way to assure this is by rigorously measuring progress against baseline models.
+We have discussed the role of baselines for model evaluation in details in our post on model evaluation beyond aggregate metrics.

 Now that you understand what are baseline models and are convinced that they are useful, it’s time to learn how to use them in practice.
 We break it down into five steps, but not all problems require all of them.